 - Our mission is to support, promote and inform writers at all stages of their development.

-- Offers a diverse programme of writing courses and workshops led by established writers across a range of genres including memoir, poetry, creative non-fiction, criticism, playwriting, writing for screen, animation and games, short-stories and the novel.
+- Offers a diverse education programme of writing courses and workshops led by established writers across a range of genres including memoir, poetry, creative non-fiction, criticism, playwriting, writing for screen, animation and games, short-stories and the novel.

-- Hosts a monthly Takin’ the Mic, where members of the public are encouraged to share their creative endeavours.
+- Hosts a bi-monthly Takin’ the Mic, where members of the public are encouraged to share their creative endeavours.

 - Welcomes writers, readers and international visitors keen to develop their career as a writer.

 The IWC has a current five year strategy (2017-2021) which endeavours to:

 1. To continue delivering excellent services for and on behalf of Irish writers